Codprog-Technologies/Codprog-clone/supabase/README.md

    https://supabase.com/docs/guides/cli/getting-started?platform=npm#installing-the-supabase-cli
    for more details.
 You can basically install it via NPM.

+3. Install Docker Desktop

+   Starting Supabase CLI version 1.123.4, you must have Docker Desktop installed to deploy Edge Functions.
+We need to deploy 2 edge functions.
+(See below).
+Go to [Get Docker Desktop](https://docs.docker.com/get-docker/) to download and install Docker desktop according to your operating system.
+If you don't want to install Docker Desktop, you can use an older version for supabase CLI in previous step.

-3. Create a Supabase Project
+4. Create a Supabase Project

    Go to supabase.com and setup your account if not already done.
 Start a new supabase Project.
 Do note the password provided while creating the database as will be required in further steps.

-4. Perform login for supabase CLI
+5. Perform login for supabase CLI

    This is a required only once for a development machine.
 This is required to authenticate the requests from Supabase CLI to Supabase Server.
 After running